Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgGovMintResponse"></a>

 ### MsgGovMintResponse
-MsgGovMintResponse defines the Msg/GovMint response type.
+MsgGovMintResponse is the Msg/GovMint response type.